- Rate Movie[Total: 45 Average: 1.8]

 Glickman’s contract has been renewed until 2020 and Carnahan’s filmed screenplay for Death Wish has a 0.00% chance at an Oscar.
 Gerardo Naranjo was the next director called in to take the reins of Death Wish, but he left after MGM vetoed Benicio Del Toro in favor of Bruce Willis.
 Next up was Aharon Keshales and Navot Papushado, which had the approval of Bruce Willis, but they exited after MGM refused to allow them to rewrite the script and inject humor and steer the tone and character more toward Taxi Driver and Falling Down.

 In June 2016, Eli Roth signed on as director and Scott Alexander and Larry Karaszewski were brought in to do an uncredited rewrite.
-MGM financed Death Wish for $30 million after tax rebates from Canada and the studio partnered with the new startup distributor Annapurna Pictures to handle their slate of movies in the international market.
+The budget for Death Wish was $30 million after tax rebates from Canada and MGM financed.
+The studio partnered with the new startup distributor Annapurna Pictures to handle their slate of movies in the international market.
 Annapurna had brokered dozens of deals with overseas distributors to output their releases and Death Wish went out through their pipeline.
 MGM handled the domestic release, making Death Wish their first distributed picture since Hot Tub Time Machine (2010).

 Death Wish was first dated for November 22, 2017, but just days after the 2017 Las Vegas shooting on October 1, MGM pushed the movie back to March 2, 2018.
 Finding a problematic free date for a movie like Death Wish would be damn near impossible, considering the frequent mass shootings in the United States — and after the Stoneman Douglas High School shooting on February 14, 2018 Death Wish was criticized as pro-gun, right-wing agitprop.
 When it comes to the Death Wish series, it has been met with the same controversy since 1974.
 Controversy aside, despite having a budget larger than all of the previous Death Wish movies combined, this remake could never reach the unhinged and amazing anti-genius of Death Wish 3.